Not With A Bang But A Whimper.

 In a bid to improve the government’s image in the eyes of the public, Erich Honecker was forced to resign by the SED Politburo in October 1989.
 As he prepared to fly out of the country to Moscow his situation gave rise to one last joke.
 According to this he was asked if he was going to bid farewell to the people, to which he answered: ‘Why?
 Where are they going?’

-Trying to compete with the western state on its materialistic terms, The G. D. R. was a pale mediocre simulacrum.
+Trying to compete with the western state on its materialistic terms, The G.D.R. was a pale mediocre simulacrum.
 The costs of rebuffing the constant military threat from the West drained it’s coffers.
 The Communists played for time insisting that they were creating a happier world.
 The Soviet bloc had demonstrated that it wasn’t necessary for a country to have an owning class.
-It could at least be said that the bloc, for all its obvious faults, was a bearer of ideas of social liberation and anti-colonial struggle.

-As the War swung in the direction of capitalism, taking on Chinese characteristics, as the cover up over Chernobyl drove the final nail into the Soviet coffin, cracks in the unbending, unregenerate hierarchical power structure widened.
+As the Cold War swung in the direction of capitalism, taking on Chinese characteristics, as the cover up over Chernobyl drove the final nail into the Soviet coffin, cracks in the unbending, unregenerate hierarchical power structure widened.
 Imploding along the middle, the dominos tumbled.

 The ‘impregnable’ Wall, built out of desperation, a much maligned emblem of tyranny gladly seized upon by anti-Communists, came ingloriously tumbling down.
 Clumsily knighted the ‘anti-fascist protective rampart’ by the East German regime, it symbolized the failure of the untrusting Stalinist yes men in Eastern Europe to go beyond raising industrial production and maintaining high levels of employment.

-An escape from Inner Balkonia to Greater Balkonia.
+The people escaped from Inner Balkonia to Greater Balkonia.
 Not the fascist demon from the past which was patently not true, but one with a downside they would unwittingly contribute to.

 The day was it’s.
 Dominated by gloating private interests, the social discipline of the market and wage slavery, it would throw the baby out with the bath water.